 A Note About Gender Dysphoria:

 Gender Dysphoria represents a more enlightened view of what was once called Gender Identity Disorder.
-This new category is meant to be less stigmatizing, and it focuses on the emotional distress and difficulties that can occur when individuals identify with a different gender than the one they were assigned at birth; these difficulties can also occur with individuals who identify between one gender and another, a fluidity called Gender Non-Binary; they do not find themselves to be either “male” or “female.”
-Gender identity is fundamental to a person’s whole human identity; therefore, it is important to discuss these questions with a therapist who specializes in gender-related issues.
+This new category is less stigmatizing.
+It focuses on the emotional distress and difficulties that can occur when individuals identify with a different gender than the one they were assigned at birth.
+These difficulties can also occur with individuals who identify between one gender and another, a fluidity called Gender Non-Binary.
+They do not find themselves to be either “male” or “female.”
+Gender identity is fundamental to a person’s whole human identity.
+Therefore, it is important to discuss these questions with a therapist who specializes in gender-related issues.

 I learned so much over the past year.
 At first, I had a lot of questions so I met regularly with a gender therapist for about four months.
-There is a common fear that gender therapists will try to fit you into one slot or another; instead, they generally try to help you to figure out where your true identity resides, and to become comfortable with the genuine and full expression of that person.
+There is a common fear that gender therapists will try to fit you into one slot or another.
+Instead, they generally try to help you to figure out where your true identity resides.
+The goal is to become comfortable with the genuine and full expression of that person.
 The experience was extremely affirmative for me.
 It was a time for me to search and begin to completely accept my own identity.
 I have been very lucky in that my therapist, my family, my professors, and my friends all accept and assure me that I am a valued human being.
 I am very grateful as I realize that is not usually the case for LGBTQ+ people.

 As a next step, I decided to physically affirm my identity.
 I went to a plastic surgeon to have both breasts removed; this is called “top surgery.”
 I am now eight weeks post-surgery and fully recovered.
 Six weeks ago, I started on testosterone.
 One of the effects of testosterone is it lowers my voice, and brings me closer to the person that I truly am.
 It is not intended to make me “male,” but rather an individual between labels like these, and I have never been happier.